DevExpress/testcafe/docs/articles/blog/2020-08-06-testcafe-v1-9-0-released.md

 });
 ```

 The [t.switchToWindow](../documentation/reference/test-api/testcontroller/switchtowindow.md) method enables you to switch between open windows.
-You can use a window identifier or a predicate to specify the window that should be activated:
+You can use a window descriptor or a predicate to specify the window that should be activated:

 ```js
 fixture `Example page`